 Deprivation of assets undermines this system for several reasons:

-To assess whether deprivation of assets has taken place, councils carefully investigate:
+To assess whether deprivation of assets rules have been broken, councils carefully investigate:

 If the council concludes that deliberate asset reduction has happened, they may have the authority to calculate your care home fees as if you still owned those assets.
 This ensures that you contribute a fair amount based on your true financial situation.